 This is a course that explores the many different types of exceptionalities found in young children.
-Topics covered are speech, language, hearing and visual impairments; gifted and talented children; mental retardation; emotional, behavioral, and neurological handicaps.
+Topics covered are speech, language, hearing, and visual impairments; gifted and talented children; mental retardation; emotional, behavioral, and neurological handicaps.
 Techniques for working with the exceptional child will also be examined.

 CHD 111.
-CHILD DEVELOPMENT SEMINAR (1-2 credits)

-Workshops in various subjects relating to young children; provides teachers, program directors, food service personnel, and students the opportunity to select activity sessions constructed around a yearly workshop theme.
+CHILD DEVELOPMENT SEMINAR (1-2 credits) This course involves workshops in various subjects relating to young children; it provides teachers, program directors, food service personnel, and students the opportunity to select activity sessions constructed around a yearly workshop theme.
 Child Development Center facilities are used.
-May be taken for credit more than once.
+This course may be taken for credit more than once.